 The reporter works with the diversity editor based in St. Louis.
 The reporter may also have support and direction from other editors at St. Louis Public Radio.

 In your cover letter, please tell us how you will approach covering the intersection of race, identity and culture.
 What stories would you tell?
 How will that be different from what you've read or heard before?
 Please submit any links to work samples in your application.
 If you have audio samples that are not available online, please send files to firstname.lastname@example.org.
-You must complete an online application through the University of Missouri - St. Louis to be considered for this job.
+You must complete an online application through the University of Missouri - St. Louis.
+Job ID: 23786.